WHO WE ARE

-Daniele Ragusa Monsoriu graduated in Direction and Cinematographic Script at the University of Rome in 2008.
-After his studies he started working in various film and television productions.
-In 2014 he worked on the film Tale of Tales by Matteo Garrone nominated for Palm d’Or at the Cannes Film Festival.
-In the same year he wrote and directed the Always commercial for the Milanese brand Fernet-Branca.
-In 2015 he worked as an assistant director on the Lotus Production film Quel Bravo Ragazzo.
-Among the various works, he directed 1969 for the Fiat Chrysler Automobiles brand and Comfortable for the French brand Prixtel.
+Daniele Ragusa Monsoriu is an award-winning director.
+He graduated in Direction and Cinematographic Script at the University of Rome in 2008.
+After his studies he started working in several film and television productions.
+In 2014 he took part in the production of Tale of Tales (2015) by Matteo Garrone, nominated for Palm d’Or at the Cannes Film Festival.
+He worked as an assistant director on the Lotus Production film Quel Bravo Ragazzo (2016).
+Among his various productions, he directed 1969 (2015) for the Fiat Chrysler Automobiles brand and Comfortable (2015) for the French brand Prixtel.

 DIRECTOR OF PROGRAMMING

 Davide Iacono was born in 1985.
 He graduated in Humanities (La Sapienza, Rome).

 After his studies, he worked for 8 years in various film and television productions.
 In 2017 he obtained a master’s degree in Social Media Marketing in Milan.
 In the same year he worked as a scriptwriter for the short documentary Last Ship directed by Daniele Ragusa Monsoriu, which was selected in several prestigious festivals and won the Audience Award at the Brooklyn Film Festival.
 With the same director, Davide also took part in the production of the short documentaries American Rhapsody (2016) and the award-winning Una Vida Más (2021).
 He wrote various essays, articles and papers for books (among which Cinema e Medioevo by the Centro sperimentale di cinematografia in Rome), and moderated many conferences as well, delving into the close relationship between human history archetypes and the seventh art.
 He currently lives between New York and Italy.

 DIRECTOR OF COMMUNICATIONS